Getting Started Guide

 To streamline planning for the next event you may want to:

 - Save materials and keep track of contacts.
-Click here for a template to keep track of contacts and notes that you can record during the planning process and can continue to update year after year.
 Be sure to save all of the electronic files for your fliers, sticker templates, etc. in one place that is easy to find.
 If you plan to pass along event leadership to someone else, organizing this type of information can be particularly valuable.

 - Keep track of photos and press coverage, and archive them somewhere safe and accessible if possible.